zyzhang1130/claude-dev/README.md

 Claude always asks for your permission first before any tools are executed or information is sent back to the API.
 This puts you in control of this agentic loop, every step of the way.

 ![image](https://github.com/saoudrizwan/claude-dev/assets/7799382/e6435441-9400-41c9-98a9-63f75c5d45be)

+## API Providers

+Claude Dev now supports multiple API providers:

+1. **Anthropic (Claude)**: The default provider, offering Claude 3.5 Sonnet and other Claude models.
+2. **OpenAI**: Now supported, allowing you to use GPT-4 and other OpenAI models.
+3. **AWS Bedrock**: For using AI models through Amazon Web Services.
+4. **OpenRouter**: An experimental option for accessing various AI models.

+You can choose your preferred API provider and model in the extension settings.

 ## Contribution